TauseefMalik/ng-pseudoTranslate/README.md

 # ng-pseudolocalize
 Angular pipe to pseudo-localize html text

-This angular pipe can be used to pseudo-translate the text content to visualize any clippings or messy user interface
+This angular pipe can be used to pseudo-translate the text content to visualize any clippings or messed-up user interface components

-example:
+example usage:
 ```
 <button class="btn btn-primary" (click)="convert(val.value)">{{getBtnText() | ngPseudoTranslate:true}}</button>
 ```